 Silver over gold or silver-topped jewelry was very popular during the Georgian jewelry period.
 It dates from circa 1714 to 1835, spanning the reigns of four kings of England, all named George.
 It makes it easy to remember.

 Back then, they used silver and gold for jewelry design.
-Platinum would not yet be discovered until the late 1900s.
-White gold was neither used.
+Platinum, although discovered in the 1700s, was not widely used in jewelry until the late 1800s.

 The jewelry designs were inspired by the Baroque and Rococo style.
 Bow motifs and teardrop shapes were in fashion.
 Jewelry was set with colorful large stones such as sapphires, emeralds, topazes, citrines, amethysts, garnets, and diamonds, of course.

 It was especially important for the security of the gemstones that they were set in gold.
 A layer of silver over the gold was added afterwards to get a different shiny look than the glowing gold one.